adiant/android-sdk-mediation/README.md

 On the Admob web interface, find your app on Monetize tab.
 Click on the "ad sources" link in the Ad Units table.
 Click on the **New Network** button, then click the **Custom Event** button.
 You will be prompted for information about the custom event.
 Copy the value from the table below into the **Class Name** field for the type of Adblade ads you want to display.

-Ad Type      | Custom Event Class
+Ad Type      | Class Name
 ------------ | ------------------
 Banner       | com.adiant.android.ads.admob.AdbladeBanner
 Interstitial | com.adiant.android.ads.admob.AdbladeInterstitial